 Weeping Willow at SR 16 Wetland Site

-Wetland Mitigation is the process used by WSDOT to compensate for adverse effects transportation projects may have on wetlands, streams, lakes, and other aquatic resources.
-The mitigation process follows a specific sequence of actions required to comply with state and federal regulations
+Wetland mitigation compensates for adverse effects transportation projects have on wetlands, streams, lakes, and other aquatic resources.
+The mitigation process follows a specific sequence of actions required to comply with WSDOT's policy for no net loss and protecting wetlands (pdf 58 KB) and state and federal regulations.

 The required sequence

 - minimize impacts,

 - monitor the impact.